 Or jump down to the Frequently Asked Questions

-What is Bill 28?
+What is Bill 29?

-How does Bill 29 affect me?
+What is Bill 29 and how does it affect me?

-Bill 29 is The Health Sector Bargaining Unit Review Act.
+Bill 29 is now The Health Sector Bargaining Unit Review Act.

-The basic purpose of the Bill is to reduce the number of bargaining units in each Regional Health Authority to seven and to have a single contract and a single union for each of the seven bargaining units.
+The basic purpose of the act is to reduce the number of bargaining units in each Regional Health Authority to seven and to have a single contract and a single union for each of the seven bargaining units.
 The Bill will also require province-wide organizations like Diagnostic Services Manitoba and CancerCare Manitoba to also have a single contract and a single union.

 The seven agreements would be for: